Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 Next have breakout sessions with your team to define metrics relevant to the process.
 With the processes known and the metrics defined, have the team-members complete the documentation around the 20% core processes.
 Over the next few weeks analyze the base-lines for the metrics you defined.

-Getting the end-to-end measurement system in place allows for you to uncover the critical path and know the true time it takes to process one unit of output.
+Getting the end-to-end measurement system in place allows for you to uncover the critical path.
+Going forward you know the true time it takes to process one unit of output.
 With this basic understanding, streamlined flow and process optimization can come next.

 As a management team, in addition to the hard numbers behind how much effort and how long something takes determine qualitatively: What are the underlying causes of output variability?
 Identify all obstacles, impediments, bottlenecks, or other types of efficiency differences that might explain variation in output performance.

 Understanding how the energy is working for or against the team is a key focal point for management.
-Direct feedback on what the team is thinking at each step is required to get a more complete and accurate picture.
-Make timing notes in the areas where it’s applicable and try to understand at each critical point, how long does the process time take, how long is the initial lead time from upstream processes, and what are all the dependencies and potential bottlenecks to consider at each stage.
+Direct feedback on what the team is thinking at each step is required to get a complete and accurate picture.
+Make timing notes in the areas where it’s applicable.
+Try to understand at each critical point, how long does the process time take, how long is the initial lead time from upstream processes, and what are all the dependencies and potential bottlenecks to consider at each stage.

 Optimization and Automation

-From there the cycle repeats and continues to refine itself over time.
-Doing this effectively in your organization will take time a patience, but the incremental and then exponential gains in productivity and team morale will be worth the effort in the long-run.
-Process excellence and the subsequent ability to move quickly to scale up or down are both keys to being a nimble and agile organization.
+From there the cycle repeats and continues to refine itself over time for your business core competency.
+Doing this effectively in your organization will take time and patience.
+But the incremental and then exponential gains in productivity and team morale will be worth the effort in the long-run.
+Process excellence and the subsequent ability to move quickly to scale up or down.
+These are both keys to being a nimble and agile organization.